 Dietes iridioidesItem #6160 USDA Hardiness Zone: 8 - 11

-Exotic white flowers with yellow and purple-blue markings burst from stalks amid stiff, iris-like foliage.
+Exotic white flowers with yellow and purple-blue markings burst from stalks amid stiff, iris-like, evergreen foliage.
 Profuse bloomer; blooms last only one day but are quickly replaced.
 Fire resistant.

-- OverviewLight Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 2 to 3 ft. tall, 3 to 4 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 2 to 3 ft. tall and 3 to 4 ft. wide.